shivamprasad1001/shivamprasad1001.github.io/posts/Building_a_Neural_Network to Recognize_Handwritten_Digits.md

 ## Introduction

 Have you ever wondered how computers can recognize handwritten digits?
 In this comprehensive tutorial, we'll build an AI model from scratch that can identify and classify handwritten digits (0-9) with impressive accuracy.
-By the end of this post, you'll not only have a working digit detector but also know how to deploy it on Hugging Face for the world to use!

 ![Digit Detection Example](https://miro.medium.com/v2/resize:fit:720/format:webp/1*Xl6QITU7X2WM0UkE-k8G-w.png)